 This small neighborhood eatery evolved into one of the most highly awarded restaurants in Las Vegas.
 The evolution of the café and lounge saw a complete transition from a single-cuisine menu to a multiple cuisine format representing several countries within the Mediterranean region while reaching out to many of the vegetarian and vegan clientele.
 The menu focuses on Italian, Greek and Middle Eastern specialties though also offers several specialties from India.

 Paymon’s is open for lunch, dinner and late-night dining and uses only the freshest and finest ingredients.
 The use of zero trans-fat oils, non-msg spices, natural preservatives, no additive, hand trimmed lean cuts of meat etc. are all a testament to Paymon’s philosophy of delivering the best dining experience.

 The ambiance at both locations is warm, casual and fun.
 The Mediterranean art pieces and accessories adorn the walls to give the true feeling of being taken to another place.
 All locations have a main dining room and outside patio which can accommodate approximately 150 guests at a time.

-We are extremely proud to be the first Shisha Parlor in the United States!
+We are extremely proud to be the first Hookah Parlor in the United States!